kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0372 Overseas military personnel charters.md

 \(12\) Brief account of any arrangement by which applicant will have available financial sources and facilities of other companies or individuals;

-\(13\) The charter operator's surety bond and, where applicable, a copy of the depository, escrow or trust agreement with a bank as provided in §372.24.2
+\(13\) The charter operator's surety bond and, where applicable, a copy of the depository, escrow or trust agreement with a bank as provided in [[Volume 4/D Special regulations/0372 Overseas military personnel charters.md#§372.24   Surety bond, depository agreement, escrow agreement.|§372.24]].2

 <div>